zaborowska/FCC-fast-sim/README.md

 Geometry is read from the GDML file.
 All GDMLs are stored in gdml/ directory:

-FCCSD.gdml - Complex detector with various EM calorimeters, hadron calorimeters, muon detectors (all sensitive detectors)
+FCCFullDetector.gdml - Complex detector with various EM calorimeters, hadron calorimeters, muon detectors (all sensitive detectors)

 FCCOnedetector.gdl - Only one EM calorimeter (sensitive detector)